 - Applicants included in the Department of Foreign Affairs (DFA) watchlist.

 5. Women can renew their passport abroad to change their name.

 Those who want revert to their maiden name must submit the PSA-issued death certificate of their deceased spouse or PSA-issued marriage certificate with an annotation that shows annulment/divorce instruction, whichever is applicable.

 6. Photocopy all your documents before applying for passport renewal.

 Both original and photocopies of the requirements are needed for passport renewal.
 Whether the embassy/consulate has a photocopier or not, it’s better to have your documents photocopied beforehand.

 It will save you the time and energy having to go back and forth during your application.

-Embassies and consulates have strict dress codes that visitors must observe.
-You won’t be allowed to enter if you don’t dress appropriately.
+Philippine embassies and consulates have strict guidelines that visitors must observe.
+You will not be allowed to enter if you break even just one rule.

-These items are considered inappropriate and not allowed during Philippine passport renewals:
+Revealing and informal attire is considered inappropriate and not allowed during Philippine passport renewals.